BBBase-EHeresy/PPPub/docs/rules_manual/weapons_and_wargear.md

 It makes perfect sense that a banner must be flying in order for its bearer's allies to gain the benefits of it being near, and as such a banner bearer must be standing for the effects of a banner to count.
 Models cannot benefit from the effects of a banner if the bearer is Prone.

-It is possible that one player may re-roll a dice and find themselves winning the Fight â€” in which case their opponent may wish to use a banner of their own.
+It is possible that one player may re-roll a dice and find themselves winning the Fight — in which case their opponent may wish to use a banner of their own.
 Remember, a banner only provides one re-roll to each Duel roll.

 Any model carrying a banner is encumbered by its weight, and suffers a -1 penalty to their Duel rolls.